LearnPress/learnpress/readme.txt

 ###Premium add-ons for LearnPress WordPress LMS Plugin###

+- [Assignments add-on for LearnPress](https://thimpress.com/product/assignments-add-on-for-learnpress/) - Newly released - Allowing instructors to give assignments, homework for students and they can grade the students' work later on.
+The Assignments add-on is a great supplement to LearnPress and will make your course more interactive.
 - [myCRED add-on for LearnPress](http://thimpress.com/product/mycred-add-on-for-learnpress/) - adding myCRED support for LearnPress WordPress LMS plugin, you can add point system to your eLearning WordPress site using LearnPress + myCRED add-on.
 - [Certificates add-on for LearnPress](http://thimpress.com/product/certificates-add-on-for-learnpress/) - adding drag & drop certificates builder as well as selecting designed certificate for each LMS course, your student will get particular certificate when they finished a course.
 - [Co-instructors add-on for LearnPress](http://thimpress.com/product/co-instructors-add-on-for-learnpress/) - multiple instructors support for each LMS course.